Explore our Mathematical Sciences taught Master's degree.

 Contact hours for this course will vary between 12 and 14 each week.

-The taught element of the course comprises 6 modules (15 credits each) that can be chosen from a wide range of options.
+The taught element of the course comprises 6 modules (15 credits each), or equivalent, that can be chosen from a wide range of options.
 These are supposed to be at an appropriate advanced level.

 You will also work on a research project and write a substantial dissertation.
 This is worth 30 credits and constitutes 25% of the final mark.